-Death imprint is frequently an issue following the experience of a traumatic incident.
-It is a component of posttraumatic stress disorder.
-Peer support team members must remember that there does not have to be an actual death for a person to be effected by death imprint.
+Death imprint is frequently an issue following the experience of a critical incident that has produced a degree of traumatization.
+It is often a component of posttraumatic stress disorder.
+Peer support team members must remember that there does not have to be an actual death for a person to be affected by death imprint.
 Near death or serious injury that might have resulted in death is enough to trigger death imprint.